 I bring enthusiasm and humor to the practical work of developing the vocal instrument, helping students understand and coordinate the mechanics of singing.
 My greatest satisfaction is when the student is excited at realizing new vocal potential.

-Kathryn Wright joined the Conservatory in 2002 and is a professor.
-She teaches voice and performance skills.
+Kathryn Wright joined the Conservatory in 2002 and is a professor of voice teaching voice and performance skills.
 She is also a professor of music at Berklee College of Music and, since 1996, has taught private voice lessons, pedagogy, and performance and musicianship skills, as well as English diction and composition for classical voice.